gsoft-inc/wl-squide/docs/getting-started/learn-the-api.md

 ## Messaging

 It's crucial that the parts of a federated application remains loosely coupled.
-To help with that, `@squide` offers a built-in [Event Bus](/reference/messaging/EventBus.md).
+To help with that, Squide offers a built-in [Event Bus](/reference/messaging/EventBus.md).

 First, listen to an event with the [useEventBusListener](/reference/messaging/useEventBusListener.md) hook: